marczeller/aip/content/aips/AIP-1.md

 ## Safety Incentives Schedule

 The bootstrapping phase of Safety module will be a step-by-step process in 2 main phases :
-- Initial bootstrapping with launch of the safety module, the ability to stake and earn AAVE rewards but no activation of the safety module and thus riskless for stakers
+- Initial bootstrapping with launch of the safety module, the ability to stake and earn AAVE rewards but no activation of the protocol protection (slashing) and thus riskless for stakers.
-- Activation of the Safety Module, new line of defense for the Aave protocol users
+- Activation of the Safety Module, new line of defense for the Aave protocol users.

 The initial bootstrapping phase rationale is designed to have lower rewards and a riskless environment to allow the majority of LEND holders to migrate at their own pace and avoid rush sentiment while interracting with critical migrating and staking smart-contracts.